vmware-samples/vmware-blockchain-samples/erc20-load-test-tool/script/readme.md

 # Overview

-Python script to run multiple instances of ERC20 load test tool, with option to share contract address among them.
+Python script to run multiple instances of [ERC20 load test tool](../README.md), with an option to share contract address among them.

 # Setup